Code-Institute-Submissions/diving-centre-ms1/README.md

 ## Credits

 ### Content
 The content from "About Us" section, "Testimonials" section and "Services" page is written by me and it is a fictive content.
 All the names used are fictive.
-Some content used on "Courses" and "Events" pages are taken from: [Diver Rutland](http://www.diverutland.com/)
+Some content used on "Courses" and "Events" pages are taken from: [Dive Rutland](http://www.diverutland.com/)

 ### Media
 The photos used in this site were obtained from [Pexels](https://www.pexels.com/).